-Retail traders have limited margin and their capital size often isn’t adequate to earn a decent and good amount from the markets.
+Retail traders have limited margins, and their capital size often isn’t adequate to earn a decent and good amount from the markets.
 However, check out futures and options.

-Now, with all the information on retail traders, we hope that you gained some knowledge and are aware of the participants in the financial markets.
+Now, with all the information on retail traders, we hope you have gained some knowledge and are aware of the participants in the financial markets.

 With this knowledge, you can prepare yourself better for your trades by tracking the activities of these large funds and institutions.
 This can give you an edge in the markets.